Food Delivery Using a Checking Account for Payment

 The Takeaway

 Ordering food delivery is a favorite convenience of the digital age, and you can enjoy it without using your credit card.
-It is often possible to link to a checking account or a debit card, which pulls money directly from your checking account, to pay for the food you’ve ordered.
-Or you might use a digital payment service, and link that to your checking account.
+You can often link a checking account or debit card to pay for your order by pulling money directly from your account.
+You might also use a digital payment service linked to your checking account.

 FAQ